roytanck/WP-MQTT/readme.txt

 1. PW-MQTT's settings screen contains the broker settings, allows you to set up common events, or specify your own.

 == Changelog ==

+= 1.0 =
+2018-01-08
+Adds two filter hooks so developers can modify the subject and/or message.

 = 0.9 =
 Initial version.